b9org/b9/docs/Disassembler.md

 ## The Base9 Disassembler

 The disassembler employs the base9 deserializer.
-It takes a binary module as input, and outputs the Module Data structure to be run by the VM.
-If, for example, we were to disassemble the binary module from our [binary module] example:
+It takes a binary module as input, and outputs the in memory module to console in human readable form.
+If, for example, we were to disassemble the binary module from our [binary module example]:

-[binary module]: ./FrontendAndBinaryMod.md
+[binary module example]: ./FrontendAndBinaryMod.md#binary-module-example

 ```
 62 39 6d 6f 64 75 6c 65  01 00 00 00 01 00 00 00  04 00 00 00 66 75 6e 63